Emma Jackson (Home and Away): Departure

 Minogue stayed with the show for a year, before she quit to launch her music career in 1990.
 Minogue filmed her final scenes as Emma in June 1990.
+Minogue did not want to do both acting and singing simultaneously.
+She later recalled that "it was a great experience" and "being in Home and Away was terrific and I learned a lot but I've never thought of myself as an actress."

 In October 2007, it was rumoured that Minogue was due to reprise her role as Emma for the show's 20th anniversary in 2008.
 However, she did not appear.
 In 2018, Minogue stated that she would love to return for a short stint as part of the show's 30th anniversary celebrations.
 She also said she had been contacted by the producers, but added "If I did it, I'd want it to be short and sharp, in and out, because those schedules are huge."